abboudl/Chik-p/3-Host-Configuration-Stage/readme.md

 - install `docker` and `docker-compose`
 - install the GCP stackdriver agent to enable detailed resource consumption analytics (Ex: CPU, memory, and disk utilization).
 - create the `ctf` account on each host and set its password.
-- upload the `ctf` user's public key (`~/.ssh/ctf.pub`) to `/home/ctf/.ssh/authorized_keys` so that we can login as this user from the Management VM
+- upload the `ctf` user's public key (`~/.ssh/ctf.pub`) to `/home/ctf/.ssh/authorized_keys` so that Ansible as well as the CTF Infrastructure Administrator can login as this user from the Management VM
-- upload the CTF Github repository's access key (`~/.ssh/ctf-repo-key`) into `/home/ctf/.ssh/` effectively allowing the `ctf` user to pull and deploy services from Github.
+- upload the Github repository's access key (`~/.ssh/ctf-repo-key`) into `/home/ctf/.ssh/` effectively allowing the `ctf` user to pull and deploy services from Github.

-Specifically for the ELK VM, a playbook increases
+Specifically for the ELK VM, the `4-configure-elk-vm.yml` playbook increases the system's vm.max_map_count to 262144 to satisfy an Elasticsearch requirement for production clusters.

 ## Prerequisites
+1. All prerequisites from earlier stages.
+2. You can successfully connect to the Wireguard VPN.

 ## Step-by-Step Instructions